michael-s-yao/consulting/index.md

   - college essay revisions and putting together the Common App (+secondaries).
   - medical school essay revisions for both the AMCAS and AACOMAS applications.
   - preparing for behavioral interviews.

+If you are interested in learning more about how we can help you, please reach out to us at [hello]